 Part of the market seems to have adopted a “wait-and-see” position awaiting further development of LNG bunkering infrastructure, technological improvements and cost reductions.
 Technological uncertainty, the development of LNG spot prices, and upcoming scrapping of the current fleet leads many actors to await new orders until it is clear what the ships and technology of tomorrow are.
 Through thejettyless IQuay, ECONNECT Energy is already providing innovative technological solutions to make cleaner and cheaper energy accessible today.

-As co-founder of ECONNECT, he has developed and brought to life the world's first jettyless transfer system.
+As co-founder of ECOnnect, Magnus has developed and brought to life the world's first jettyless transfer system.
 He holds a decade of experience in business development, strategy and commercialization, and is also a member of the Board of Directors of Energy Network Norway (ENN): a network of industry professionals and global companies leading Norway’s commitment to Clean Energy.

 After working for major energy operators on global projects with a focus on sustainable development, Danielle joins ECOnnect Energy as Head of Sustainability and Compliance.
 Danielle is committed to helping businesses be a force for good by using data and transparent communications to improve environmental and social performance.
 She holds a Master's Degree in Sustainable Development from Robert Gordon University, UK, and a Bachelor's Degree in Political Science and Language from Tulane University, USA.